'You bloody fool': An Australian duck that learned to curse like a local

 Vocal learning isn't unique to bird species, though.
 There's evidence that whales, dolphins, elephants and bats are also capable learning new sounds.

 But what makes Ripper unique is that there aren't too many other instances of waterfowl imitating sounds.
-Other than this Aussie legend, one other musk duck learnt to mimic Pacific black ducks that it was raised amongst, while a couple of others, both raised in captivity in the UK, could snort like a pony, squeak like a door hinge and cough like a human being.
+Other than this Aussie legend, one other musk duck learnt to mimic Pacific black ducks that it lived amongst in the wild, while a couple of others – both raised in captivity in the UK – could snort like a pony, squeak like a door hinge and cough like a human being.

 [Via New Scientist]